akshatsinha0/work_on_radar/readme.md

 # Run demos (PowerShell 7+)

-Run these commands from the repository root (the folder that contains `8CommandCenter`).
+Run these commands from the repository root (the folder that contains for example `8CommandCenter`).

 Templates (build → start → logs → health → rebuild+smoke):